When intelligence and exams don’t line up

 Some can talk through complex concepts but freeze in an exam hall.

-Some are creative, original, and lateral in their thinking, yet lose marks because they do not follow the expected structure.
+Some are creative and original, yet lose marks because they do not follow the expected structure.

 When school measures one main way of showing ability, other ways of thinking become harder to see.